philholden/subdivide/README.md

 _(Click image to watch video)_

-A web application shell for displaying components in panes which can be:
+Split pane layout system for React.
+Each pane can be subdivided and any widget assigned to any pane allowing users define layout.
+Panes can be:

 * infinitively subdivided
 * subdivided horizontally or vertically